 The influence of contextual demands, relative to other components of the model, should be more stable and persist over longer time periods.
 Whereas thoughts (representations in WM) and their influence decay in seconds, due to constraints of short-term memory, contextual demands for sustained attention should persist for longer time periods.
-For example, the instructions and motivation to optimally perform on a demanding task is likely to remain the same for the duration of the task, and what changes from moment-to-moment is the facilitation or interference of stimulus-driven signals (representations in WM and affect) rather than the momentary ability to exert focused attention (the sustained cognitive control/inhibition over distracting information).
+For example, the instructions and motivation to optimally perform on a demanding task is likely to remain the same for the duration of the task.
+The facilitation or interference of stimulus-driven signals (representations in WM and affect), rather than the momentary ability to exert focused attention (the sustained cognitive control/inhibition over distracting information), is what changes from moment-to-moment.
 Thus, momentary changes in cognitive control are due to changes in stimulus-driven signals rather than fluctuations in goal-directed signaling.
-This may seem trivial, but often in the cognitive control literature, if cognitive control fluctuations are not due to stimulus-driven fluctuations then they must be attributed to a sub-component of cognitive control – i.e., a “homonculus” control component (Baddeley, 2011; Everaert, Grahek, & Koster, 2017).
-The proposed A2T model enables examining the stability of cognitive control – or conversely –frequency of momentary states of attention directed away from task irrelevant information – as a function of the different states in context and individual differences of low and high reactivity.
+This may seem trivial, but often in the cognitive control literature, if cognitive control fluctuations are not due to stimulus-driven fluctuations then failures must be attributed to a sub-component of cognitive control – i.e., a “homonculus” control component (Baddeley, 2011; Everaert, Grahek, & Koster, 2017).
+The proposed A2T model enables examining the stability of cognitive control (or conversely failures) as frequency of momentary states of attention directed towards/away from task irrelevant information – as a function of the different states in context and individual differences of low and high reactivity.

 Individual differences in cognitive (dys)control.
-As described above, in addition to context, affect, emotional and reactivity to affect state, as well as the stochastic elements of internal selection determine momentary changes in selection bias likelihoods.
-Figure 8A illustrates how a simulated model with high reactivity has random spikes in probability of bias to negative task-unrelated representations, even under high contextual demands.
+As described above, in addition to context, momentary changes in selection bias likelihoods are also determined by affect, representations in WM and reactivity paths, as well as the stochastic elements of internal selection.
+Figure 9A illustrates how a simulated model with high reactivity has random increases or spikes in selection likelihood of bias to negative task-unrelated representations, even under high contextual demands.
 Moreover, the model predicts that when the task-relevant information is negatively valenced and inevitably selected into WM, such information/representation in WM increases the probability of selecting affect-congruent but potentially task-irrelevant information.
 This likely leads to greater frequency of cognitive control failures in the form of attending to task unrelated thoughts.
-Figure 8B illustrates how high reactivity, together with negatively-valenced task-relevant information, increases the selection bias to negative representations.
-As such, individual differences in emotional and reactivity to affect state help to explain previously observed deficits in cognitive control over negatively valenced information in individuals vulnerable to depression and anxiety (Grahek et al., 2018; Hertel, 1997; LeMoult & Gotlib, 2018; Schweizer et al., 2019).(Schweizer et al., 2019)(Ruby et al., 2013; Smallwood & Schooler, 2015)
+Figure 8B illustrates how high reactivity, together with negatively-valenced task-relevant information, increases the selection bias to negative representations (as the context requires) but has a stronger impact on variability and mean negative affect.
+As such, individual differences in emotional and reactivity to affect state help to explain previously observed deficits in cognitive control over negatively valenced information in individuals vulnerable to depression and anxiety (Grahek et al., 2018; Hertel, 1997; LeMoult & Gotlib, 2018; Schweizer et al., 2019).
+Moreover, these A2T simulations suggest that, under high contextual demands, momentary affective responses may be a more meaningful (i.e., have more variability) measure in response to manipulations of task-relevance/irrelevance of affective information than measures of only task performance (as a proxy of cognitive control) (Schweizer et al., 2019).
+Even more in-line with the A2T approach, it may be more conceptually accurate to make hypotheses and empirical tests on the momentary temporal level (rather than over-time aggregation) – e.g., to examine momentary affective changes as both antecedents (predictors) and consequences (outcome) of momentary control failures and vice-versa (Ruby et al., 2013; Smallwood & Schooler, 2015).